rahatlou/CMP/lec22/lec22.md

    - an email has a subject, sender, recipient, body, number of words
    - an apartment has a surface, location, floor, sun exposure, energy class
+   - a picture is made of N pixels each with a value
+      - for example in a black-and-white picture the value of each pixel can be from 0 (white) to 255 (black)
    - a photon has energy, shape of energy deposit, associated hadronic energy, number of crystals above threshold, fraction of energy in central crystal